Website Planning Process – Part 1

 - Provide data and reports to help you better understand your market and improve your business results.

 Some of the things to consider when thinking about getting a website built for your business include the following:

-- Your business priorities
+- Your business vision, goals, and budget.

 Before planning your website you need to plan your digital business and ask questions about the capabilities of your business to manage and grow a digital presence.

 To help small businesses plan an effective digital presence, we have published an e-book called “The Small Business Digital Manager.”

 ‘The Small Business Digital Manager’ looks at why most small businesses end up with an unmanageable web presence almost as soon as they take their business online and why this leads to poor results, and shows you how to be in control of your digital business processes and get better results online using a systematic and doable approach.

 For more details, go here: The Small Business Digital Manager – How To Get Better Results Online